-Occasionally, and often around certain times (or events) of the year that repeat themselves annually, it’s appropriate to revisit one of our old favourites.
+Occasionally, and often around certain times (or events) of the year that repeat themselves annually, it’s appropriate to revisit one of our old favourite.
 Based on feedback we receive, and what we know as parents ourselves, we already know that a “hot-button” issue for many parents is what on earth to put in the lunchbox for snacks!
 So today we’re revisiting (with some updates to reflect our current back to school environment) an “oldie but a goodie” from about three years ago!

 Dental friendly snacking for school aged children.